TierraCodes/full-court-analytics/MeetingMinutes/Team/2025-11-25_DURING-CLASS-TIME.md

 <h2>Progress Made</h2>

-1. About half of the documentation completed
+1. A good piece of the documentation was completed incuding the User.md.
+Updates were made as well to the Development.md.

-2. Presentation started
+2. The Presentation slideshow was started, and the features for this iteration were explained in various slides.

-3. Last PR for styling changes/code changes
+3. The last PR was merged for the styling and code changes that were covered in the previous team meeting.

-4. Unit testing discussed
+4. Unit testing and the requirements for it were discussed.

-5. Meeting minutes/notes completed
+5. The meeting minutes and notes for the previous meeting were completed.